kmggh/python-simple-machine/README.md

     python3 prog_2a_countdown.py --run

+The third program, prog_3_addnums.py, sums up a series of eight numbers and stores the total.

+    python3 prog_3_addnums.py --run

 As you can see, you need Python 3 installed to run these programs.
 It's free and easily found on-line along with plenty of instructions on how to install it.